MethodsAndPractices/vsteam/.docs/Add-VSTeamProfile.md

 ### PersonalAccessToken

-The personal access token from AzD/TFS to use to access this account.
+The personal access token from Azure DevOps to use to access this account.

 ```yaml
 Type: String